lmc-eu/spirit-design-system/docs/contributtion/feature-flags.md

 sometimes breaking) changes while using the current version.
 A feature flag may be configured in React, SASS, or both.

-This section in the Storybook documents each feature flag that is available and how to configure it.
+This section documents each feature flag that is available and how to configure it.
 Folders and stories within this section in Storybook show components with all feature flags turned on.

-## Current feature flags
+## Current Feature Flags

 Feature flags prefixed with `enable-*` contain features we'd like consuming projects to test and give us feedback on.
 It will be made by default in the version specified in the name.